About The Prize

 Founder

-• With over a decade of experience across the UK, Ireland, and the USA, Sophie is a producer and director dedicated to the pulse of new writing.
+• Sophie Cairns is a producer and director dedicated to new writing with over a decade of experience across the UK, Ireland, and the USA.
 Through Sophie Cairns Productions, she has championed over 200 artists and commissioned 50+ original works, leading to award-nominated runs and successful Fringe tours.

 Laura Turner